Audience Targeting in Feature Flags

 If you click the + Add an AND condition button in 5, a condition is added to Rule 1 as shown in the screenshot below.

-Once you customized the percentage for the rule, the feature flag will only be applied that specific percentage of the target users that satisfy all the conditions of the rule.
+2. You can also directly customize the percentage (%) after defining a rule.
+Once you customize the percentage for the rule, the feature flag will only be applied to that specific percentage of target users who satisfy all the conditions of the rule.

 Set target (1 or more rules)